 Pattern: Project what you are doing.

 For me, augmentation is a learning process where we discover our habits, decisions and workflows and capture them into clear artifacts that are so precise that an agent can follow and thus imitate us.
 Before asking the agent to take action, pause to explore what you would do if you were doing it yourself.
 What steps would you take?
 What considerations matter?
 Describe that process to the agent.
 Externalize your own reasoning, step by step, so the agent can pick it up and run with it.
 Think of it as constructing a functional representation of yourself.
 Often we have to go through the motions ourselves to surface unconscious decisions.
 In augmenting we learn about our own thinking and workflow.
+This process is an interresting shift in perspectives.
+It leads you to focus more on methodology and decision making rather than technical details.
+You have to be so clear about it, that things that were previously obvious but blurry, become well understood and formalized.

 🌐 HATEOAG (Hypertext as the Engine of Agent Guidance)